Ashwin521/Task-Manager/README.md

 > the updated code having auth login and register with projected routes is push on "auth branch
 > CHECK THE "auth" BRANCH  with registeration,login and protected route features

+#chnages
+added AUTH buttons and added gsap animations added auth button for login and register in auth branch
 ## Setup

 1. Clone the repository: